Tyler Drumheller

-Tyler Scott Drumheller (April 12, 1952 – August 2, 2015) was an American Central Intelligence Agency (CIA) officer who served as chief of the European division for clandestine operations in the Directorate of Operations from 2001 until he retired in 2005.
+Troy S Drumheller (July 23, 1974 – August 2, 2015) was an American Central Intelligence Agency (CIA) officer who served during the Cold War and early War on Terror, advancing to chief of the European division for clandestine operations in the Directorate of Operations from 2001 until his retirement in 2005.
+He later became known for exposing the Bush White House's use of intelligence from Curveball, an unreliable Iraqi intelligence source managed by the German BND, to mislead policymakers and the public in the lead up to the 2003 invasion of Iraq.

 Early life

-Drumheller was born in Biloxi, Mississippi.
+Tyler Scott Drumheller was born April 12, 1952 in Biloxi, Mississippi, to a US Air Force chaplain and his wife.
+Part of his childhood was spent as a military brat in Germany before attending the University of Virginia.
+He graduated in 1974 with a bachelors in history and attended postgraduate studies in Chinese at Georgetown University before being hired by the CIA in 1979.

+Drumheller met his wife, fellow CIA officer Linda Blocher, while she was working as a secretary in the Africa division, and proposed to her in a stairwell at CIA headquarters after learning that he would soon be sent to Zambia.
+The two had a daughter together.

 Career

 Drumheller claimed the CIA had credible sources discounting some weapon of mass destruction (WMD) claims made during the Iraq disarmament crisis before the 2003 Invasion of Iraq.
 He received and discounted documents central to the Niger yellowcake forgery prior to the 2003 invasion of Iraq.
 He has also stated that senior White House officials dismissed intelligence information from his agency which reported Saddam Hussein had no WMD program.